ClearBlade/snmp-adapter/readme.md

   * OPTIONAL
   * Defaults to __localhost:1883__

-   __adapterConfigCollectionID__
+   __adapterConfigCollection__
-  * REQUIRED
+  * OPTIONAL
-  * The collection ID of the data collection used to house adapter configuration data
+  * The name of the data collection used to house adapter configuration data
+  * Defaults to adapter_config

    __logLevel__
   * The level of runtime logging the adapter should provide.